Fall Events: Candy, Chocolate and Gin!

 During this program, participants will take the place of Cornelia van Varick in her seventeenth-century kitchen as she prepares traditional food for the New Year.
 We’ll handle objects and ingredients that Cornelia would have had, such as sugar cones and nippers, Dutch ovens, and mortar and pestles.
 Then we’ll use them to make two Dutch holiday treats, orange caraway cookies and fried doughnuts, that participants can taste and take home.

-1 Response to “Fall Events: Candy, Chocolate and Gin!”
+One thought on “Fall Events: Candy, Chocolate and Gin!

 thanks!